-This brief is an update of Home-based Workers in Bangladesh: Statistics and Trends, published in 2014.1 Home-based work is employment that takes place in one's own home or in a structure or on the grounds attached to one's home.
+This brief is an update of Home-based Workers in Bangladesh: Statistics and Trends, published in 2014.
+Home-based work is employment that takes place in one's own home or in a structure or on the grounds attached to one's home.
 The 2014 brief was based on the 2004/05 and 2009/10 Bangladesh Labour Force Surveys.
-This brief presents data from the 2009/10, 2013/14 and 2016/17 surveys,2 and differs from the earlier brief in several important ways:
+This brief presents data from the 2009/10, 2013/14 and 2016/17 surveys, and differs from the earlier brief in several important ways:

 - First, in the earlier brief, the 2009/10 estimates of home-based workers included some workers mostly men who reported their employment status in agriculture (a status category in the Bangladesh Labour Force Survey), although their industry code was not in agriculture but rather in manufacturing or services.
 The analysis in this brief uses a more conservative approach for 2009/10 by including as non-agricultural home-based workers only those whose industry code matches their reported status in employment.
 In the 2013 and 2016 survey data, there was almost no discrepancy across responses on the status and industry codes. - Second, agricultural home-based workers are now included in the basic tabulations.
 Between 2013/14 and 2016/17, there was a large spike in the number of women in home-based agriculture, which involved agricultural activities at home that were not related to crop farming (mainly livestock).
 It was not possible to determine if the increase reflects actual change or was the result of misclassification that incorrectly included work on farms within home-based work.
-The 2016/17 numbers of agricultural home-based workers are much larger than the numbers of non-agricultural home-based workers and are out of proportion to the patterns in the earlier data.
-For these reasons, the numbers of home-based workers in agricultural and non-agricultural activities are reported separately in the basic tabulations, and the more detailed analyses are based only on non-agricultural home-based workers. - A third difference is in the classification of contributing family workers.
+The 2016/17 numbers of agricultural home-based workers are much larger than the numbers of non-agricultural home-based workers in agricultural and non-agricultural activities are reported separately in the basic tabulations, and the more detailed analyses are based only on non-agricultural home-based workers. - A third difference is in the classification of contributing family workers.
 In the earlier brief, contributing family workers were classified as self-employed but in the new classification they are dependent workers.
 This follows the new standard set by the International Conference of Labour Statisticians in the International Classification of Status in Employment-18 (ICSE-18).